krfreak/cwdt-faq/content/faq/temporal_bubble_monsters.md

 # How to Kill Temporal Bubble Monsters

-Go inside the bubble
+1. Go inside the bubble
-Swap weapons many times
+2. Swap weapons many times
-Run in circles, the usual
+3. Run in circles doing 1. and 2.